Dulal-CSEcode/Dulal-CSEcode/README.md

 <h2> 👨‍🏫  About Me </h2>

 <p align="justify">
-I am a Computer Science and Engineering student at Green University of Bangladesh with a CGPA of 3.54.
+I am a Computer Science and Engineering student at Green University of Bangladesh.
 My experience includes roles as a Home Tutor, Class Representative, and former volunteer with Bangladesh Scouts.
 I am proficient in programming languages like Python, Java, and C++, and experienced in Agile and Scrum methodologies.
 My projects showcase skills in developing a Desktop Voice Assistant, E-commerce Website, and Banking System.
 Awarded ‘Best Volunteer’ and recognized in sports, I am passionate about creating innovative solutions and working collaboratively.
 For more details, contact Dr. Muhammad Aminur Rahaman, Chairperson of CSE at Green University.